|

 overwhelmed, but just wanted to get

-the time when things have settled
+to the time when things have settled

 done (sic) and I can properly